eddo426/python-portfolio/README.md

 # Python Portfolio

 This repository is a **collection of Python coding challenges, OOP refactors, file handling scripts, and design pattern examples**.
-It serves as my personal portfolio and preparation material for technical interviews (including the BairesDev Python 3 Coding Challenge).
+It serves as my personal portfolio and preparation material for technical interviews.

 ![Python tests](https://github.com/eddo426/python-portfolio/actions/workflows/python-tests.yml/badge.svg)